dancormier/malloriepotaznick.com/src/pages/created/anxiety.md

 </div>
 ## Anxiety takes many forms

 Anxiety takes many forms and can be overwhelming.
-Whether you are experiencing general anxiety, social anxiety, obsessive compulsive disorder, panic disorder, or a specific phobia, living with an anxiety disorder can make you feel like a prisoner trapped in your own life.
+Whether you are experiencing general anxiety, social anxiety, obsessive compulsive disorder, panic disorder, or a specific phobia such as fear of flying or public speaking, living with an anxiety disorder can make you feel like a prisoner trapped in your own life.

 <div align="center">
   <img src="/img/rawpixel-315186-unsplash.jpg" alt="Women in Ocean happy and free from anxiety" width="600" />